 Store in a dry area.
-Ventilation at floor level.
+Keep container in a well-ventilated place.
 Keep locked up.
 Protect against frost.
 Store at ambient temperature.
 Provide for a tub to collect spills.
 Unauthorized persons are not admitted.
 Under a shelter/in the open.
 Aboveground.
 Keep only in the original container.
 Store only in a limited quantity.
 Meet the legal requirements.